achasveachas/freddit-jq/README.md

 ## Usage

-The app can be accessed by firing up the rails server and then visiting localhost:3000 in your browser.
-A live version will be available on Heroku soon.
+This app lives at https://freddit-jq.herokuapp.com/
+To play with it in production mode, clone it down and run `rails server`, you can then play with it by visiting http://localhost:3000/ in your browser.

 ## Contributing